University of California, Davis

 Phone: +1 (530) 754-6415

 I am a member of the Structural Engineering and Structural Mechanics (SESM) faculty at UC Davis, and also a member of the Graduate Group in Applied Mathematics.
-My research interests lie in the areas of computational solid mechanics and applied mathematics, with recent emphasis on new methods development for failure modeling in materials and in ab initio electronic-structure (Kohn-Sham equations of DFT) calculations.
-I have been involved in the development of meshfree (natural neighbor) and partition of unity finite element methods.
-Other areas of interest and current research emphasis include computational geometry, level set methods, information theory, Bayesian theory of probability, maximum entropy methods in mechanics, bone fracture, constrained optimization and variational analysis, dynamic programming, adaptive mesh refinement, and scientific computing.
-I am currently working on a few funded projects.
-Prior to UCD, I was a research associate at Princeton; Ph.D. in Theoretical and Applied Mechanics from Northwestern [web], M.S. from OGI, and B.Tech. from IIT Bombay (H6).
+My research interests lie in the areas of computational solid mechanics and applied mathematics, with recent emphasis on new methods development for modeling fracture in materials, ab initio electronic-structure (Kohn-Sham equations of DFT) calculations, virtual element methods, and physics-informed neural networks.
+Other areas of interest include generalized barycentric coordinates (GBC book), cubature rules on polytopes and curved geometries, maximum-entropy methods in mechanics, convex optimization and semidefinite programming, deep learning, stochastic PDEs and UQ, and parallel computing.
+I am a Regional Editor of International Journal of Fracture and serve on the editorial board of Computer Methods in Applied Mechanics and Engineering and Finite Elements in Analysis and Design.
+Here is information on my research group.
+Prior to UC Davis, I was a research associate at Princeton; Ph.D. in Theoretical & Applied Mechanics from Northwestern; M.S. from OGI; and B.Tech. from IIT Bombay.
+I support the osteosarcoma alliance through MIB Agents.

 The current time is